Introduction

 AMD GPUs are more prone to shader issues on Windows (situation is completely reversed on Linux)

-(Vulkan runs in a broken state, GPU is underutilized and can't use proper fullscreen mode - on Nvidia this is resolved by using DXGI presentation, but AMD lacks such feature). -
+(Vulkan runs in a broken state, GPU is underutilized and can't use proper fullscreen mode - on Nvidia this is resolved by using DXGI presentation, AMD lacks such feature). -

 Intel GPUs from 6th Gen and newer can work provided you have newest drivers installed.